Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Introduction

 \section{Introduction}

 Regularization methods generally fall into two categories: \emph{Explicit} regularization, where the learning objective is altered to reduce model complexity via constraints or penalty terms, and \emph{implicit} regularization, where the optimization solver inherently controls model complexity via algorithmic primitives and parameter tuning.
 A commonly used implicit regularization technique is to stop iterative optimization algorithms before convergence.
 This is called \emph{early-stopping} or \emph{iterative regularization}, and has been investigated for different settings and algorithms such as linear and kernel regression with coordinate descent \citep{Hastie2001statisticallearning, Efron2004Least, Rosset2004boosting, Zhang2005boosting}, gradient descent \citep{Ali2019continuous,Buhlmann2003boosting,Yao2007,Raskutti2011early,Bauer2007regularization}, primal-dual gradient methods \citep{Molinari2020iterativeregularizationconvexregularizers,Molinari2024iterative} and algorithms based on factorized parameterizations \citep{Gunasekar2017Implicit,Li2018Algorithmic,Vaskevicius2019ImplicitRegularization,Zhao2022high}.
-One of the main reasons there has been an increased interest in iterative regularization is that it allows one to consider modeling and numerical aspects simultaneously; often iterative regularization improves computational efficiency while retaining good predictive performance \citep{Kanade2023earlystopped,Molinari2020iterativeregularizationconvexregularizers,Yao2007}.
+One benefit of iterative regularization is the simultaneous study of modeling and numerical aspects; often iterative regularization improves computational efficiency while retaining good statistical performance \citep{Yao2007}.

-A recurring approach for understanding iterative regularization in this literature is to tie the iterative regularization method to a ``corresponding'' explicit regularization method.
-For example, coordinate descent has been shown to be related to explicit $\ell_1$-regularization \citep{Hastie2001statisticallearning, Efron2004Least, Rosset2004boosting, Zhang2005boosting} and gradient descent has been shown to trace the path of ridge regularization \citep{Bauer2007regularization,Suggala2018connecting,Ali2019continuous}.
-Usually, in such comparisons the stopping time takes the role of regularization strength, analogous to the coefficient of the penalty in explicit regularization.
-However, most works on early-stopping investigate existing optimization algorithms or geometries, and a (principled) \emph{development} of early-stopped iterative algorithms for many settings is lacking in the literature.